vu-minh/myslides/esann2019_v2.md

 ## Proposed Method: Interactive PPCA (iPPCA)

 .center.width-60[![](figures/esann2019/FASHION100_selected_points.png)]
-The user wants to manipulate the visualization by moving some points.
+The user can manipulate the visualization by moving some points.

 ---